ShathaAlrayyani/reading-notes/Reading-Classes/Reading-class37.md

 ## Classes/constructor functions
-Introducess the class syntax on top of the prototype-based constructor function.
+Introduces the class syntax on top of the prototype-based constructor function.

 ES5